cwarden45/Bastu_Cat_Genome/Basepaws_Notes/Reformat_Basepaws_WGS2_and_Combine/Additional_Alignments/README.md

 **3)** Create adjusted/normalized count tables and heatmaps using `create_BWA-MEM_table-NORMALIZE_KRAKEN2_BRAKEN.R`.

 ![BWA-MEM Adjusted Counts, Normalied by Kraken2/Braken Non-Host Counts](n6_Oral_BWA-MEM-heatmap.PNG "BWA-MEM Adjusted Counts, Normalied by Kraken2/Braken Non-Host Counts")

+I think something may be underestimating the BWA-MEM unmapped counts in the **first** Basepaws WGS sample, which would in turn over-estimate the adjusted BWA-MEM counts.
+However, the total fraction of reads with BWA-MEM in the **first** Basepaws WGS sample are all low, and this appears to be less of an issue with the **second** Basepaws WGS sample.